Books

 Tony the Truck and the Christmas Delivery

 Tony’s friends come to his rescue after a big snowstorm.
 The book’s theme of finding help from your friends when needed is a favorite of children and can be used as a teaching opportunity.
 The theme reminds me of classic books like Charlotte’s Web and The Little Engine That Could.
+The book is full of colorful vocabulary that enhances this perfect read-aloud for the holiday season.

-Shirley Richardson, MLIS, M.Ed
+MLIS, M.Ed

-classroom teacher school librarian
+Classroom teacher and school librarian

 When twenty 3-5 year olds clap at the end of a story, you know it’s a keeper!
 Tony the truck and his friends took our class on a delightful journey as they worked together to save Christmas for the Children’s Hospital.
 With each rumble and beep, Tony’s big heart touched our young scholars, leaving them cheering for more.
 The world needs Tony now more than ever!